thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

  The XSLT library we chose does not name the point3d nodes, but represents them as array items.

-# Production code versus a breezy tutorial - risk mitigation.
+# Production code versus a breezy tutorial - risk mitigation

 The following concerns are not addressed in this tutorial but need to be for mission-critical production code.